Thyme is an herb from the mint family that you probably recognize from your spice set. But it’s so much more than an after-thought ingredient.

 Mold is a common yet potentially dangerous air pollutant that can lurk in your home.
 Once you identify it, take the necessary steps to get rid of it once and for all.
 Thyme oil may be the answer for low mold concentrations.

-Essential oil of thyme and thymol hold many fungicidal properties.
-Research suggests that it can be used as a disinfectant in dwellings where there is a low concentration of mold.
+Essential oil of thyme and thymol hold many fungicidal properties. suggests that it can be used as a disinfectant in dwellings where there is a low concentration of mold.

 Thyme to get rid of pests